 Aero/Dia – the only single-target damage over time spell.
 It has three forms.
 You unlock the strongest one on level 72.
 It’s an instant cast with a potency of 50/60/120 and a tick potency of 30/60/60 for 18/18/30 seconds.

-Holy – an AoE spell that deals unascpected damage with a potency of 140 that also stuns the enemies for 4 seconds.
-It has 2.5 seconds casting time.
+Holy – an AoE spells that deals unexpected damage with a potency of 140 that also stuns the enemies for 4 seconds.
+It has 2.5 seconds of casting time.
 It’s your main spammable source of damage against multiple enemies at once.

 White Mage Defensive Spells

 Cure II – a single target heal with 700 potency.
-It has a 2 seconds cast time.
+It has 2 seconds of cast time.